 Pruning mature fruit trees

 Broken branches should be removed immediately.
 When removing dead branches, sterilize tools between cuttings in case the branches were killed by disease.
 Alcohol or a bleach solution can be used as a disinfectant.
 When removing diseased branches, make the pruning cut about six inches below the diseased area.
-Again, be sure to disinfect the pruners between cuttings.
+Again, be sure to disinfect the pruners between each cut.

 Rubbing branches can damage a tree's bark and wood, which allows diseases to enter and weaken the tree's branches.
 Simply removing one of the two branches usually eliminates the problem.
 Thinning the growth on branches in the center of the tree allows more light and air to circulate the interior of the tree.
 This is beneficial for fruit production and general tree health.